 #1: They’re invisible

 Gone are the days where people are walking food magnets.
-Clear aligners are discreet, recommended by dentists all over the world, and that spinach you ate for lunch doesn’t get stuck in your braces for the rest of the day.
+Clear aligners are discreet, recommended by dentists all over the world, according to the International Journal of Dental Clinics, and that spinach you ate for lunch doesn’t get stuck in your braces for the rest of the day.
 After a 3D scan or “snapshot” of your mouth, you can get a custom invisible aligner treatment made by real doctors.
 You can easily remove your custom clear aligners to brush, eat, and drink, whereas, with traditional braces, you’re at the mercy of wires and brackets that restrict what you eat altogether.

 #2: More comfortable than traditional braces